 The ASC on Tour performs 60+ shows each year at more than 40 performing arts centers, high schools, and colleges throughout the U.S. We tour each fall and spring from mid-September through mid-November, and again from mid-January through the first week of April.
 The tour travels from New England to the deep south, and westward to Texas and the Midwest.
 Based in central Virginia, we typically head north in the fall, and to the south and Midwest in the spring.

 We have a very strong education arm, and our tour actors are available to lead a variety of one-hour workshops in conjunction with our performances.
-More than a dozen one-hour workshops are available on topics ranging from Shakespeare’s Staging Conditions to stage combat.
+One-hour workshops are available on a variety of topics ranging from Shakespeare’s Staging Conditions to stage combat.
 These workshops offer participants an exciting, hands-on learning experience in an intimate setting.
-With enough advance notice, our education department can even design a unique workshop to meet your community’s special needs.
 Workshops are generally limited to 30 participants to allow them to be interactive.
 A lecture/demonstration option is available for larger groups.
 We also offer a “talkback” option, which is a Q&A session held after a performance.

-Our troupe consists of 11 actors, one tour manager and assistant tour manager, who travel with two passenger vans and an 18 foot box truck (which contains their costumes, musical instruments, props, and set pieces).
+Our troupe consists of 10 actors, one tour manager and assistant tour manager, who travel with two passenger vans and a 16 foot box truck (which contains their costumes, musical instruments, props, and set pieces).
 We typically drive in the evening before a performance (and set up that evening) and leave the morning after the last show.

-Because we follow a similar schedule year to year, our Tour Operations Manager is able to work with you to reserve a date six months to two years in advance.
-To reserve the date of your choice, it’s best to contact her at least a year in advance.
+Because we follow a similar schedule year to year, our staff is able to work with you to reserve a date six months to two years in advance.
+To reserve the date of your choice, it’s best to contact them at least a year in advance.
 We do occasionally have dates available within a shorter time frame.